How Divorce Counseling Can Make The Process Easier

 There are two primary types of divorce counseling.
 There is pre-divorce counseling for helping you navigate the divorce process and all the emotions that go along with it, and there is post-divorce counseling, which is individual therapy that allows you to cope with the recent changes to your life.

 Pre-divorce counseling helps you and your soon-to-be ex-spouse learn to talk to each other civilly despite the differences, disagreements, or hurts that led to a divorce.
 This type of counseling is especially useful for couples with children.
 Divorce itself is not the primary cause of trauma to kids with divorced parents.
 But parents who disrespect each other openly can be quite damaging to their children.
 After all, no matter what you and your ex-spouse think of each other, your kids most likely love both of you and consider each of you to be a part of themselves.
+So, pre divorce therapy is a tool which, when applied properly can benefit not only you and your ex-spouse, but your children as well; discernment counseling is beneficial to the entire family.

 Post-divorce counseling can cover a variety of areas in your life, not just the way you now relate to your former spouse.
 For those without children, you may be able to choose not to interact with your ex-partner, starting a completely new life without them.
 But if you and your ex have children together, then like it or not, you probably will have to learn to continue to interact with them for quite a while.

 That being said, post-divorce counseling is more about getting your own new life together.
 It may cover coping with other people's new perspectives of you after divorcing, and dealing with criticism from friends and family members.
-It may cover the new financial stressors or housing difficulties you experience as you go from sharing living expenses to taking care of your finances separately from your former spouse.
+It may cover the new financial stressors or housing difficulties you experience as you go from sharing living expenses to taking care of your finances separate from your former spouse.
 Post-divorce counseling can help you to cope with any number of feelings or issues that come up after your divorce.

 Benefits Of Divorce Counseling

 Even if you are the one who initiated the divorce, ending a long-term relationship can be difficult.
 You may experience feelings of grief, even if you know your ex-spouse was not right for you.
 Counseling will help you to move forward instead of getting stuck.
 A divorce counselor can help you see the benefits of your new lifestyle.
+Here are some of the key ways that discernment counseling can help you move on from a marriage divorce.

 Understanding Why The Marriage Didn't Last